michaeldunneMD17/VBA-Challenge-/README.md

 VBA Wall Street Challege
 ------------------------
-For this assignment we were assigned to create a script that loops through stock marklet data from three consecutive years:
+ Create a script that loops through stock marklet data from three consecutive years:
  - 2018, 2019 & 2020.

 Table of Contents: